 DARPA is the US’ Defense Advanced Research Projects Agency, formerly known as ARPA.

-For sixty years, DARPA has held to a singular and enduring mission: to make pivotal investments in breakthrough technologies for national security.
+For 60 years DARPA has held to a singular and enduring mission: to make pivotal investments in breakthrough technologies for national security.
 DARPA reaches for transformational change instead of incremental advances.

 DARPA operates on the principle that generating big rewards requires taking big risks.
 But how does the Agency determine which risks are worth taking?

-George H. Heilmeier, a former DARPA director (1975-1977), crafted a set of questions known as the “Heilmeier Catechism” to help Agency officials think through and evaluate proposed research programs.
+George Heilmeier, a former DARPA director (1975-1977), crafted a set of questions known as the “Heilmeier Catechism” to assist agency officials think through and evaluate proposed research programs.